kiraboibrahim/kiraboibrahim/README.md

 ## Quote

-> The only way to learn a new programming language is by writing programs in it. - **Dennis Ritchie**
+> Stay hungry.
+Stay foolish. - **Steve Jobs**

-**I am glad you read my profile till this point, Have a blessed day.**
+**By just reading my profile till this point, you have made feel that I am worthy of what I do, Thank you very much.**